For years, Brussels has been divided over how far the European Union should go to combat the spread of child sexual abuse material, or CSAM.

 Privacy advocates argue that scanning private messages would amount to mass surveillance, undermining digital rights.
 Child safety groups, and many tech companies, say that without such tools, illicit content will spread rampantly.

-That tension came to a head at the end of March, when the European Parliament voted against extending a temporary exemption that had allowed platforms to scan communications.
+The dispute came to a head in March, when the European Parliament voted against extending a temporary exemption that had allowed platforms to scan communications, leaving companies without the legal basis to continue scanning for CSAM.

 What counts as CSAM, and how do companies remove it?